dotdwebo/mini-todo-app/README.md

   **Run the lite-server (on localhost:3000 or localhost:3001)**,

-  **Transpile JSX file from src folder to public folder automatically**, and
+  **Transpile JSX file from src/ folder to public/ folder automatically**, and

   **Provide real time updates via the --watch feature on babel**.